NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

 ::

-       > stereo -t dg --subpixel-mode 1 --alignment-method affineepipolar \
+    stereo -t dg --subpixel-mode 1 --alignment-method affineepipolar \
       12FEB16101327.r50.tif 12FEB16101426.r50.tif                    \
       12FEB16101327.r50.xml 12FEB16101426.r50.xml  dg/out

-Alternatively, the ``stereo_gui`` frontend can be invoked, with the same options, as described in :numref:`stereo_gui`.
+As in :numref:`moc_tutorial`, one can experiment with various tradeoffs of quality versus run time, and use stereo in parallel or from a GUI.
+For more details, see :numref:`nextsteps`.

-How to create a DEM and visualize the results of stereo is desribed in :numref:`visualising`.
+How to create a DEM and visualize the results of stereo is described in :numref:`visualising`.

 .. figure:: images/examples/dg/wv_tutorial.png